12 things to know before adopting a rabbit - BC SPCA

 8. Rabbits can’t live on carrots

 Rabbits are herbivores, meaning they only eat plants.
 Grass hay should be the staple of your rabbit’s diet.
-Feed him a variety of grass hays such as Timothy hay, orchard grass and oat hay — as much as he wants.
-Hay helps with digestion.
-Avoid alfalfa, though.
-It’s too rich for most rabbits.
+Feed them a variety of grass hays such as Timothy hay and orchard grass — as much as they want.
+Hay helps with digestion and keeping their teeth properly worn down.
+Avoid alfalfa, as it’s too rich for most rabbits.

-Also feed your rabbit plenty of fresh vegetables every day, especially leafy greens like kale, bok choy, parsley and romaine lettuce.
+Feed your rabbit plenty of fresh vegetables every day, especially leafy greens like bok choy, parsley, romaine lettuce, green and red leaf lettuce (but not iceberg), cilantro, celery leaves and carrot tops.
 Only feed fruits and carrots as a treat and in very small amounts.
-Introduce new foods gradually to avoid upsetting his digestive system.
+Introduce new foods gradually to avoid upsetting their digestive system.

 11. Rabbits prefer to stay on the ground